FREQUENTLY ASKED QUESTIONS

 Cypress Bend: These two unique condominium buildings were built in the early 1990s and enjoy beautiful lake and preserve views.
 Each unit has three bedrooms and three baths.
 The second floor units have an interior elevator from the first floor.
 These eight very special units also have access to the heated pool and tennis courts of the Village.

 Cypress Cove: The carriage home residences of Cypress Cove, built in 1999-2002 offer a unique blend of privacy and beauty in Wildcat Run’s country club setting, with lovely lake and preserve views.
 There is an enclave of forty four (44) homes featuring four end residences.
 The 1stfloor units have 1759 sq ft and the 2ndfloor units have 2140 sq ft. al units have private two car garages.
 Residents also have access to the community pool which is jointly owned by deed with Wildcat Cove.

 Wildcat Cove: A neighborhood of only 40 private residences ranging from 2160 to 2656 sq ft of air conditioned living space, each with its own private pool.
 Many boast lake, preserve and golf course vistas.
 The largest models are courtyard models which offer the ultimate in privacy.
 Residents also have access to the community pool which is jointly owned by deed with Cypress Cove.

 The Pines: this lovely enclave is comprised of ten (10) duplexes, also known as twin villas.
 Individual units may have as many as three bedrooms and three baths, as well as a den/office.
-Views of the 14thfairway and green can be seen from each duplex’s pool and lanai area.
+View of the 14th fairway and green can be seen from each duplex’s pool and lanai area.